mariadb-corporation/MaxScale/Documentation/Filters/RabbitMQ-Consumer-Client.md

 ## Installation

 To install the RabbitMQ Consumer Client you ca either use the provided packages or you can compile it from source code.
-The source code is included as a part of the MaxScale source code and can be found in the `rabbtmq_consumer` folder.
+The source code is included as a part of the MaxScale source code and can be found in the `rabbitmq_consumer` folder.
 Please refer to the [README](../../rabbitmq_consumer/README) in the folder for more detailed instructions about installation and configuration.

 ## Configuration